openwebdocs/mdn-bcd-collector/types/report.md

 ### `preview`

-The `preview` boolean is an optional property and states if the user agent of the tested browser the results were collected from is a preview version like "Nightly", "Canary", or "Technical Preview".
+The `preview` boolean is an optional property and states if the user agent of the test results is a preview version like "Nightly", "Canary", or "Technical Preview".

+### `flags`

+The `flags` array is an optional property and states which preferences or runtime switches were configured for the test results.